Ensono/amido.github.io/docs/workloads/azure/backend/java/testing/testing_java.md

 ### Optional: Mutation testing

-PIT mutation testing is used to generate mutation tests (see https://pitest.org/ for details).
+PIT mutation testing is used to generate mutation tests (see [PIT Documentation](https://pitest.org/) for details).
 The mutation coverage goal analyses all classes in the codebase that match the target tests and target class filters.
 To run it: